yikaip/AccessabilityReportShellScript/README.md

 # AccessabilityReportShellScript
-PowerShell script to clean up quarterly accessibility reports
+PowerShell script to clean up quarterly accessibility reports: filter out all violations that are not needed, repeating links and is user-friendly.

 ## Team Member